Who are the big six in the Premier League?

 This season they sit second in the table, short of their rivals Manchester City but high enough to be showing signs of progress.

 Liverpool: Pre-Premier League, Liverpool were the top dogs in English football with a mass of top division titles and domestic trophies to boot.

-They’re back on top now after finally lifting the title during the Premier League era, and with a blossoming young squad, bold manager and money to burn, the Reds appeared to be rooted in the top spot for years to come.
+They were back on top last season after finally lifting the title for the first time during the Premier League era.
+With a blossoming young squad, bold manager and money to burn, the Reds appeared to be rooted in the top spot for years to come.

 Arsenal: See 'Manchester United'.
 Arsenal were a huge force under Arsene Wenger before his retirement and remain the only side to go a whole season undefeated.

 Unlike United, they are yet to emerge from the wilderness under a fresh manager.
 Mikel Arteta has failed to inspire a major turnaround in the club's fortunes.

 However, their global brand continues to draw in millions of fans around the world across a number of continents and countries.

 - For the latest news and expert tips on getting the best deals this year, take a look at our Black Friday 2021 and Cyber Monday 2021 guides.